by Bill Nugent

 Yoma 39b also records the fact that the westernmost light of the menorah in the Temple would not stay lit.
 This was yet another bad sign.
 The westernmost light was the light used to light all of the other lights.

-The sins of the people were not forgiven through animal sacrifices after Jesus died and rose again around 30 AD.
-They had rejected the Messiah.
-There was no forgiveness by animal sacrifices.
+Jesus, the Messiah, had died for their sins and fulfilled the sacrificial system.
+Jesus was the ultimate sacrifice.
 They must repent and turn to Messiah to receive forgiveness of sins.
 Many Jews did turn to Jesus and these formed the early church.
 In our own day many Jewish people who believe in Jesus as Messiah have formed Messianic Jewish synagogues.

-The Jewish Talmud contains much in the way of law, interpretation, argument, folklore, narrative and biography.
+The Talmud contains much in the way of law, interpretation, argument, folklore, narrative and biography.
 It does contain some blasphemous sayings against the Christian faith.
 But like a lawyer arguing a case we can appeal to the witness of the opposition.
 When your opponent makes statements that support your case, those statements carry special weight.
 The Talmud makes many statements that have the unintended consequence of proving that Jesus is indeed the promised Messiah of Israel.
 I invite you to turn to Christ today to receive forgiveness of sins.

-Source for much material in above article is Jesus in the Talmudby Jacob Prasch of Moriel Ministries.
+Source for much material in above article is Jesus in the Talmud by Jacob Prasch of Moriel Ministries.